yuxi-liu-wired/cheela/src/dragonsegg/interaction7.md

 "I missed my shift!"
 Pierre exclaimed, slapping the release and running an index finger down the sealing seam of the sleeping sack.
 As his brain became more active, he realized that shifts no longer counted, but he still should be awake and helping.

 "Six hours," he groaned as he rubbed his face.
-"Six hours&mdash;and three-fourths of a millennium.
+"Six hours---and three-fourths of a millennium.
 I wonder what is going on?"
 He quickly bathed, and, still holding a food-stick, swung up the passageway to the back of the communications console.

 Abdul looked up as he came in.
 "Glad to see you, Pierre," he said in a concerned voice.
 "Did you get some sleep?"